OscarFlores-IFi/targeted-strategic-chess-opening/README.md

 # Targeted Strategic Chess Opening

+Let's say that tomorrow you are facing a match against Magnus Carlsen.
+How would you prepare for the match?
+Trying to improve your endgame in one day is impossible (in my opinion).
+Trying to improve in the middlegame, also impossible I would say.
+Preparing an opening repertoire with the highest chances of winning, well...
+It may not change quite a lot your probabilities of winning anyways, but you can do it ;)

 This project aims to visualize the best and worst opening positions for a player.
+So if tomorrow you aim to play against Magnus, you can know that if you play as black you should not play Scandinavian openings, as you are most likely to loose.

 ## Usage